Santiago de Compostela is the endpoint of every Camino and the prized destination for every pilgrim

-If you visit La Alameda Park, don´t forget to visit the two Marys statues, located close to the entrance of the Park.
+A visit to La Alameda Park won’t be complete without a visit the two Marys statues, located close to the entrance of the park.
 The Two Marys were legends in the 1950s and Santiago has honoured their memory with two bronze statues.

 The Pilgrim Office

 Every pilgrim who has walked the Camino de Santiago is entitled to receive a “compostela” (certificate).
 The compostela can be obtained from the Pilgrim Office close to the cathedral.

 Casco Historico means historical centre and is the old town of Santiago de Compostela, as well as being the location of the cathedral.
-Wander around the ancient streets, take a coffee or lunch at one of the many restaurants, or purchase your Camino souvenirs to take home.
+Wander around the ancient streets, take a coffee or lunch at one of the many restaurants, or purchase Camino souvenirs to take home.

 San Martin Pinario Monastery

-The 10th-century Benedictine monastery is now a hall of residence for University students, although you can still pay a visit to appreciate the beauty of this baroque building.
-The church, which is still open to the public, has a beautiful stairway and its walnut choir stalls made by Mateo de Prado are considered the most impressive in Galicia.
+The 10th-century Benedictine monastery is now a hall of residence for University students, although the building is sill open to pay a visit to appreciate the beauty of this baroque building.
+The church, which is still open to the public, has a beautiful stairway and the walnut choir stalls made by Mateo de Prado are considered the most impressive in Galicia.

 The City of Culture

-The City of Culture is located outside of Santiago Centro, on a hill above the city.
-This modern building is a great white mound copying the curves and bumps of earthy hills.
-The cost has caused much controversy in Santiago.
+The City of Culture is located outside of Santiago Centro on a hill above the city.
+The modern building is a great white mound copying the curves and bumps of earthy hills.
+The cost of the building has caused much controversy in Santiago.
 Nevertheless, it is worth a visit, even just to take in the architecture.
 If you would like to visit, a regular bus service runs from the city centre.

 San Francisco Convent